 In this paper we propose a model for the assignment of users to roles by means of administrative roles and permissions.
-We call our model URA97 (user-role assignment '97).
+For ease of reference we call this model as URA97 (user-role assignment 1997).
 URA97 imposes strict limits on individual administrators regarding which users can be assigned to which roles.
-We then describe an implementation of URA97 in the Oracle database management system [KL95, Feu95].
+We then describe an implementation of URA97 in the Oracle database management system [4,12].
 Oracle's administrative model for user-role assignment is very different from URA97.
 Nevertheless, we show how to use Oracle's stored procedures to implement URA97.

-The principal contribution of URA97 is to provide a concrete example of what is meant by rolebased administration of user-role assignment.
+The principal contribution of URA97 is to provide a concrete example of what is meant by role-based administration of user-role assignment.
 Another central contribution of this paper is to demonstrate that an existing popular product, namely Oracle, provides the necessary base mechanisms and extensibility to program the behavior of URA97.
-URA97 is defined in context of the family of RBAC96 family of models due to Sandhu et al [SCFY96].
-However, it applies to almost any RBAC model, including [FCK95, Gui95, GI96, HDT95, NO95], because user-role assignment is a basic administrative feature which will be required in any RBAC model.
+URA97 is defined in context of the family of RBAC96 family of models due to Sandhu et al. [19].
+However, it applies to almost any RBAC model, including [3,7,9,11,15], because user-role assignment is a basic administrative feature which will be required in any RBAC model.

 The rest of this paper is organized as follows.
-We begin by reviewing the RBAC96 family of models in section 2.
-In section 3 we define the administrative model called URA97 for user-role assignment which itself is role-based.
-This is followed by a quick review of relevant RBAC features of Oracle in section 4.
-Our implementation of URA97 in Oracle is described in section 5.
+We begin by reviewing the RBAC96 family of models in Section 2.
+In Section 3 we define the administrative model called URA97 for user-role assignment which itself is role-based.
+This is followed by a quick review of relevant RBAC features of Oracle in Section 4.
+Our implementation of URA97 in Oracle is described in Section 5.
 Section 6 concludes the paper.